Science

 - In terms of male sexual function, trials indicate a benefit on libido and satisfaction.

-A recent study (2022) in men with low libido observed that with 600 mg of ashwagandha per day (300 mg BID) for 8 weeks there was a significant increase in testosterone levels as well as an improvement in the sexual desire compared to placebo.
+A recent study (2022) in men with low libido observed that with 600 mg of ashwagandha per day (300 mg BID) for 8 weeks ago, there was a significant increase in testosterone levels as well as an improvement in the sexual desire compared to placebo.

 - The hormonal effects of ashwagandha in women are less studied, but its impact on female sexual dysfunction has been explored.
 One notable clinical trial included 50 women suffering from disorders of sexual desire and satisfaction.
-After 8 weeks of treatment with 600 mg/day of root extract (300 mg BID), these women experienced significant improvements in their sexual function compared to those on placebo.
+After 8 weeks of treatment with 600 mg/day of root extract (300 mg BID), these women presented significant improvements in their sexual function compared to those on placebo.

-No serious adverse reactions were noted, suggesting a favorable safety profile .
-These positive effects are attributed to the reduction of stress and anxiety in these women, as well as a possible slight androgenic effect (elevation of free testosterone) which may increase female libido.
+No serious adverse reactions were noted, suggesting a favorable safety profileThese positive effects are attributed to the reduction of stress and anxiety in these women, as well as a possible slight androgenic effect (elevation of free testosterone) likely to increase female libido.

 - Regarding female fertility or other hormonal parameters (such as ovarian function, menstrual disorders, etc.), direct clinical data are very limited.